Walter Fyshe: Career

 After 1567, Elizabeth's farthingales were made a specialist, John Bate.
-Fyshe made a cloak and safeguard for Bess of Hardwick to give to the queen, for New Year's Day 1577.
+Fyshe made a cloak and safeguard riding overskirt for Bess of Hardwick to give to the queen, for New Year's Day 1577.
+In February 1569, George Brediman, keeper of the wardrobe at Westminster, supplied Fyshe by warrant with "murray" coloured satin for a "straight bodied gown" and "patterns of gardings" for the Queen, and "purple cloth of silver with works" for a French kirtle and crimson cloth of gold tissue with gold and silver for a train for a French kirtle.

 In 1574 Fyshe was made a yeoman of the Revels.
 Work for the Revels included costumes for musicians and actors dressed as Amazons for a masque at Richmond Palace in January 1579.
 Amazons and knights arrived at the Palace, danced with the audience, and fought.
 Fyshe bought coal to air the stored Revels costumes.
-He frequently signed the Revels accounts as "Walter Fysshe".
+He frequently signed the Revels accounts as "Walter Fysshe", and was responsible for buying fabrics for costumes, accessories, and stage properties.

+Elizabethan courtiers agonised about giving the correct New Year's Day gifts to the queen to win favour.
+In 1575, Lady Sussex advised Elizabeth Wingfield, the wife of Anthony Wingfield, that an embroidered cloak of peach or blue watchet colour and a safeguard skirt would be a good choice, especially if "Waltare Fyeses to have the dowynge of it".
+The clothes were made and Elizabeth Wingfield wrote to Bess of Hardwick to tell her that Elizabeth I liked the "strange trimming of the garments".

 Fyshe retired in 1582 and died in 1585.
 There are many records of his work at the English court.
 His will mentions a gift of a gold mourning ring to an embroiderer Davy Smith.
 Fyshe married Elizabeth Worthington in 1547.
 She outlived him.
+Their son, Cornelius Fyshe was admitted to Gray's Inn in August 1592.

 Clothes for courtiers

 Walter Fyshe and his workshop made clothes for Elizabeth's maidens of honour, ladies of the privy chamber and bedchamber, and chamberers.
 He made gowns of yellow satin with green velvet edging and silver lace for six maids of honour to attend the wedding of Anne Russell, daughter of the Earl of Bedford, to Ambrose, Earl of Warwick, on 11 November 1565.
 The maids were "Mistress Mary Howarde, Anne Windesoure, Katherine Bridges, Katherin Knevit, Mary Ratlyf and Dorothy Broke".

 Eleven gowns of crimson velvet, blue taffeta, and murrey satin, trimmed with sky blue "watchet" and white lace, were gifts from Elizabeth in 1572 to "Lady Susan Bowser, Mary Ratclyff, Eleaner Bridges, Elizabeth Garrett, Katheryn Howarde, Ysabell Holcrofte, Fraunces Howarde, Elizabeth Knolles, Anne Weste, Elizabeth Stafforde, and Mary Shelton".

 Some women received clothes when they married.
-In 1567, Dorothy Broadbelt, a gentlewoman of the chamber, was given a Flanders gown of black velvet with satin made by Fyshe when she married John Abington, a clerk of the royal kitchen.
+In 1567, Dorothy Bradbelt, a gentlewoman of the chamber, was given a Flanders gown of black velvet with satin made by Fyshe when she married John Habington, a clerk of the royal kitchen.